Having a Bone Graft

 If using cadaver bone, your surgeon will prepare the piece of bone.

 Your surgeon will insert the graft bone near the bone that needs to grow together.
-The graft may be kept in place with special screws.
+The graft may be kept in place with special screws or plates.

 Your surgeon will make any other repairs as needed.